-The 2015 Senator Paul Simon Award competition is now open.
+The 2015 Senator Paul Simon Award Competition is now closed.

 The Senator Paul Simon Award for Campus Internationalization recognizes colleges and universities that are making significant, well-planned, well-executed, and well-documented progress toward comprehensive internationalization—especially those using innovative and creative approaches.